After Las Vegas student’s death, police increase presence around campus

 McKenzie Scott, 18, was struck and killed by a vehicle, just off the grounds of Arbor View High School.
 The driver in the case is facing a DUI charge

-In the wake of the Friday death of 12th grader McKenzie Scott, who was struck by a suspected drunken driver at a nearby crosswalk, Arbor View High School students said that “wild driving” near the campus has been a long-time concern.
+In the wake of the Friday death of 12th grader McKenzie Scott, who a suspected drunken driver struck at a nearby crosswalk, Arbor View High School students said that “wild driving” near the campus has been a long-time concern.

 “Not even a month ago, another student was hit while walking,” said junior Cora Kimenker, 17.
 “There are a ton of cops here now, but it should not have taken someone dying for us to do something.
 We want them to care about our safety.”